5 Situations When You Do Not Perform CPR

 Do you do CPR if someone is bleeding?

-Controlling the bleeding and quickly obtaining medical help should be the main priorities in cases of severe bleeding.
-At the point when somebody has heart failure or their breathing has stopped, CPR is explicitly used to give life-saving methodology.
-CPR is not required on the off chance that an individual is draining but is as yet breathing and has a heartbeat.
+Controlling the bleeding and quickly obtaining medical emergency help should be the main priorities in cases of severe bleeding.
+At the point when somebody has heart failure or their breathing has stopped, CPR is used to provide life-saving measures.
+CPR is not required on the off chance that an individual is draining but is still breathing and has a heartbeat.

 What happens if someone dies during CPR?

-CPR isn’t generally successful, especially if it won’t start immediately.
+CPR isn’t generally successful, especially if it doesn’t start immediately.
 The law states that you won’t get into trouble if someone dies during CPR.
-The Good Samaritan law safeguard people who perform CPR when the rescuer applies their CPR preparation methods.
+The Good Samaritan law safeguards people who perform CPR when the rescuer applies their CPR preparation methods.

 Do you stop CPR when you get a pulse?